MisterAvery/START/README.md

 ## Status: in progress(Do not use)

 ## Currentley has Functions for:
+ - Initalizing a canvas and a context for it
  - Retectangle to rectalgle collision
  - Line to line collision
  - Circle to circle collision